PubInv/PubInv/ideas/Immature Ideas.md

 This would apply to all kinds of control problems, such as keeping a neo-natal incubator at a correct temperature, or controlling a fire within a temperature range to produce good biochar.

+## Idea: Arduino sketch sketcher for Homeostasis

+Build a D3-based software system that lets you automatically generate plans that make solving a "homeostasis" problem with an Arduino easier.

+Many problems that you wish to address with an Arduino can be valuably charactized as a variant of the problem of maintaining some conditions (homeostatis).
+For example, the premature infant incubator problem is one of maintaining the incubator at 37C within fairly narrow limits.
+Although not particularly difficult if you are a skilled programmer, we can imagine a website (publishable here on GitHub) that makes it even easier.

+We could have a D3-based visual system that allow you to drag-and-drop from an expandable palette of sensors, remediators, and strategies.
+Although we can allow new sensors to be added, we can prepopulate with some basic sensors such as the MQ4 methane sesnor and a basic temperature sensor.
+Remediations could include "running a fan" or "sounding an alarm" or "turning on the heating coil".
+A user may choose a remediation strategy such as "turn on remediation #1 for 10 seconds and 80% power"

+After the user sketches the system visually, the output includes:
+* A bill of materials,
+* An explicit sktech that can be downloaded directly into the Arduino,
+* A library-based Arduino sketch,
+* A schematic, and even
+* A printed circuit board---this would be pushing it!

 ## Idea: Make an accurate physical simulation of a biochar retort

 Build a D3-based usable simulation of a biochar retort, using a true physical model that was fairly